10 Steps To Help You Deal With An Emotionally Unavailable Person

 You are NOT responsible for their feelings!
 Nor for their lack of emotional unavailability.
 If your partner pushes you away, emotionally, then it can be because they’re upset so don’t force them to open up or manage their feelings and emotions for them.
 Take a step back and let them manage their emotions on their own.
 Be supportive but let them take charge.

-Couples counseling or even individual counseling can help.
+Couples counseling or even individual counseling can help Dealing with Emotionally unavailable people.
 Seeking help to understand and express emotions is OK.
 While it can be a tough decision to make, it can be the right step.
 A therapist can help shine a light on the relationship and help identify patterns that may be affecting your relationship.

 As I said in a previous point, take a step back and let your partner be in charge of their emotions.
 Support them but give them space.
 You need to make sure your partner understands your expectations and goals but that’s it.
 Give them space to grow and show up when needed.
 Don’t give ultimatums though.
 If it comes to ultimatums then the relationship has been dragged on for longer than expected.